peazip/PeaZip/peazip-sources/readme_about_translations.txt

-﻿Notes to 8.4.0 release
+﻿Notes to 8.5.0 release

-Textes are now in (peazip)/res/share/lang subfolder

 Pre-existing text string modified:
-txt_2_6_plalways: Always stop to inspect task report
-txt_2_6_plsmart: Stop to inspect report for error, list, test
-txt_autoclose: Never stop to inspect task report
+txt_8_0_defaultaction: Default action on input
+txt_7_8_rel: Interactive, extract then move

 = GENERAL NOTES =

 This package, named peazip-x.y.about_translations.zip, contains data and information for translators.
 It can be found in "PeaZip translations" download page, and also on other repositories of PeaZip project.
+Texts are in (peazip)/res/share/lang subfolder of packages.

 = HOW TO TRANSLATE THE APPLICATION =